The App I Loved Stopped Growing. So I Built a New One.

 An interactive MapLibre heatmap that visualizes every place you have been.
 Drag the year slider to watch your travel history unfold over time.
 Clustered venue pins with zoom detail, country collection tracking with first-visit dates, and auto-detected trip routes when you travel 100+ km from home.
 The map tells the story of where you have been and how your world has expanded.

 A full gamification system built from scratch.
-49 stickers across five rarity tiers (Common, Uncommon, Rare, Epic, Legendary) are automatically assigned based on venue category, time of day, and visit frequency.
+57 stickers across rarity tiers (Common, Rare, Epic, Legendary) plus dedicated flight and road sets are automatically assigned based on venue category, time of day, and visit frequency.
 32 achievements with XP progression unlock as you explore.
 Compete for mayor crowns at your favorite spots, maintain check-in streaks, and climb the leaderboard.
 Post-check-in nudges celebrate firsts and alert you when achievements are within reach.

 Stats That Tell Your Story